ioggstream/python-course/sparql-101/01-knowledge.md

 Encyclopedia voices on Wikipedia and dbpedia are expressed in [Resource Description Framework (RDF)](https://www.w3.org/TR/rdf11-primer/).

-It is a W3C formal language to represent knowledge in a machine-readable format using triples subject-predicate-object.
+It is a W3C formal language to represent knowledge on the web in a machine-readable format using triples subject-predicate-object.

 RDF has different serialization formats,